 Man is usually infected by eating infected pork

 It is an infection produced by the parasite Toxoplasma Gondii, that lives without causing any damage in the body of certain farm animals (cows, hens, chickens, etc.) or pets (cats, birds, mice, etc.).

 This disease does not have much importance in healthy people but can be fatal in people with few defenses and cause malformations in the fetuses of pregnant women.

 The infection is caused by eating meat from infected animals, not cooking them long enough, or through the feces of infected domestic animals, especially cat stools.

-More information on poisonings and their natural treatment in the listing above.
+More information on poisonings and their natural treatment.